zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

 ## **STEP 7**: Creating an Object Store Auth Token

-To load data from the Oracle Cloud Infrastructure(OCI) Object Storage you will need an OCI user with the appropriate privileges to read data (or upload) data to the Object Store.
+To load data from the Oracle Cloud Infrastructure (OCI) Object Storage, you will need an OCI user with the appropriate privileges to read data (or upload) data to the Object Store.
 The communication between the database and the object store relies on the native URI, and the OCI user Auth Token.

 1. Locate your menu bar and click on the **person icon** at the far upper right.
 From the drop-down menu, select your **user's name** (remember this username could be an email).